mantiumai/chirps/docs/development.md

 ## What is in a Scan?
 A scan executes one or more policies against one or more assets.
 A policy is a list of rules.
 Each rule has a query which is executed against the asset(s).
 The rule has a match regular expression that will be used to search the results of the query.
 If a match is found, it is flagged.

 When a user kicks off a scan, a Celery task is queued.
-If multiple targets are selected, multiple tasks are queued.
+If multiple assets are selected, multiple tasks are queued.
 The scan task, found in `./scan/tasks.py`, will iterate through each rule in a policy, executing the queries against the scan asset.
 Results are stored in the database via the `Result` and `Finding` models.

 ## What are Assets?
 An asset is a destination that rule queries are executed against.
 Asset providers are responsible for executing the queries and handing back the results to the scan task.